-We have very little written documentation from the time of St. Patrick, who is believed to have been born at the end of the fourth century.
-What we do have, includes two documents written by Patrick, himself.
+We have very little documentation from the time of St. Patrick, who is believed to have been born at the end of the fourth century.
+What we have are two documents written by Patrick, himself.
 His autobiographical Confessio, and his damning Letter to the Soldiers of Coroticus.
 (Readers of The Retreat to Avalon may recall the role this letter played in the story.)

 Patrick says that his father, Calpurnius, was a member of the town council, and a deacon of the church, both of which were important positions in the local Roman government.
 His grandfather, Potitus, was a priest.
-Being of a Romano-British aristocratic family, Patrick would have spoken Latin, most likely as his primary language, as well as the Brittonic of his homeland.
+Being of a Romano-British aristocratic family, Patrick would have spoken Latin as well as the Brittonic of his homeland (which would evolve into Welsh).
 He would have been educated, but says that he did not take his education seriously, and that it hampered his writing in later years.
 Patrick describes himself as being a poor Christian and something of a spoiled brat in his early years.
 Perhaps even worse…

-Until he was about sixteen and his life changed.
+Until he was about sixteen.
 Patrick was captured by Scoti (Irish) pirates and taken to Ireland as a slave.

 This was a common threat at the time, with Irish and Pictish raids notoriously devastating the Britons.
 The Britons, for their part, were not innocent of conducting similar raids against Ireland, as Patrick’s Letter to Coroticus demonstrates.
 But for Patrick, he says that he spent the next six years tending the animals of his Scoti master, praying and coming to an understanding of his sins and to a new understanding of faith and God.